 Trump selects Emmy-winning TV personality Dr. Oz to head CMS

-Building upon last week’s news that president-elect Donald Trump will nominate vaccine skeptic and health contrarian Robert F. Kennedy Jr. (RFK) as Secretary of the Department of Health, it appears television personality Mehmet Oz, MD—better known as Dr. Oz—may be taking over the Centers for Medicare & Medicaid Services (CMS).
+Building on last week’s news that president-elect Donald Trump will nominate vaccine skeptic and controversial health activist Robert F. Kennedy Jr. (RFK) as secretary of Health and Human Services, it appears television personality Mehmet Oz, MD—better known as Dr. Oz—may be taking over the Centers for Medicare & Medicaid Services (CMS).

 If confirmed by the U.S. Senate to the position of CMS administrator, Oz will have a leadership role in shaping Medicare and Medicaid programs, as well as the direction of health plans subsidized by the Affordable Care Act and sold on the federal government’s online marketplace.